 | Power Source | Disconnect | Prevents accidental activation |

-How to Maintain Your Grinder and Avoid Spindle Lock Issues
+How to Maintain Your Grinder and Prevent Spindle Lock Problems

-- Regularly inspect and clean the spindle lock mechanism to prevent debris buildup.
+- Inspect and clean the spindle lock mechanism regularly to stop debris from building up.

-- Confirm the spindle lock is fully engaged during wheel changes to avoid accidental slippage.
+- Make sure the spindle lock fully engages before every wheel change to prevent accidental slippage.

-- Lubricate the spindle and locking components periodically for smooth operation.
+- Lubricate the spindle and locking components periodically for smooth, consistent operation.

 Frequently Asked Questions